pp-mo/ncobj/README.md

  * ultimately, this should include the ability to performed streamed operations on files larger than the memory
    * e.g. see https://github.com/SciTools/biggus
- * a straightforward read-modify-write will not be efficient for making simple changes to existing files (like the existing NetCDF4).
-Should be able to compare content with an existing file and optimise, especially when variables data already exists in the file (visible from the deferred representation).
+ * a straightforward read-modify-write will not be efficient for making simple changes to existing files (which the existing NetCDF4 does perfectly well).
+Should be able to compare content with an existing file and optimise, especially when the variables data already exists in the output file (as visible from variables' deferred data representation).